 Initially I was devastated to walk away from the physical buildings of Wild Wolf’s and The Wild Box.
 My love, my soul, every single cell of my body feels weaved into the bricks and mortar…I sat in the sadness.

 Listening to the Wolf Cast Episode 6: A Building With a Life Of It’s Own and hearing my dad talk about the soul of the Stock Exchange building, I knew I was not alone in feeling the magic, the love, the sense of history and belonging that a physical space can create.
 I wondered if Mr Wolff’s destiny/dharma was always to resurrect the Stock Exchange building?
-My dharma, was I always to be here?
+Was it my dharma, to always be here?
 I like to believe in these bigger universal ties and things being written in the stars.
 So to walk away, where my very heart and love is tied with ribbons to the the bricks and mortar was devastating.
 It is somewhere I feel completely at home.

 What felt harder was closing the shutter on a new love.
 The Wild Box.
 This is an extension of us.
 Two worlds colliding: Wild Wolf’s & Sweat Box Gym.
-Always written in the stars?
+Was this always written in the stars?
 Maybe… Our Wild Box is in the initial and early stages of physical transformation, although emotionally it has been transforming for a while.

 When I was asking Mower what the next steps were on site, he said the groundwork, the real hard work is done now, ‘You’ll see.The building will start to build itself.’
 I stared at him for ages.
-My first thought was that sounds magical and sooooo well, philosophical…
+My first thought was ‘that sounds magical and sooooo philosophical…’